J. Bennett Guess

-Jeff follows in the footsteps of his great-great grandfather, “General” Jacob Coxey, who led what is considered to be the first march on Washington in 1894, advocating for public investment to ease the plight of the nation’s unemployed, with the conviction that citizens had the right to voice their demands in the nation’s capital.
+Jeff follows in the footsteps of his great-great grandfather, “General” Jacob S. Coxey, who led what is considered to be the first march on Washington in 1894, advocating for public investment to ease the plight of the nation’s unemployed, with the conviction that citizens had the right to voice their demands in the nation’s capital.
 As a conscientious objector to the Vietnam War, advocator for animal rights, participant in the sanctuary movement and supporter of Central American refugees, Jeff has been involved in social justice issues for most of his life.
-He considers Gandhi, Jesus and Martin Luther King as inspirational activists.
+He draws inspiration from the activism of Gandhi, Jesus, and Martin Luther King.

-Jeff considers freedom of speech one of the most important civil liberties because when you have a voice, you can advocate for yourself or others.
-He is also passionate about criminal justice because due to inequality, some people are harmed by the criminal justice system before they enter it, while they are in it, and after they leave it.
-This harm begins with selective prosecution and continues with inadequate representation, racial and economic disparities in sentencing, imprisonment for the inability to pay fines, and collateral sanctions after a person has served their sentence, thus hindering their ability to reenter society.
+Jeff considers freedom of speech one of the most important civil liberties, as this allows a person to advocate not only for themselves, but also for others.
+He is also passionate about inequities in the criminal justice system; because of race, many people are harmed before they enter it, while they are in it, and after they leave it.
+This harm begins with disparities in arrest rates, and continues with selective prosecution, inadequate representation, racial and economic disparities in sentencing, imprisonment for the inability to pay fines, and collateral sanctions after a person has served their sentence, thus hindering their ability to reenter society.

-Jeff serves as technology director of the ACLU of Ohio, providing technology support and training for staff and volunteers in the Cleveland and Columbus offices and overseeing the ACLU of Ohio’s online presence.
-Jeff maintains the donor, member, and activist databases and works closely with the development director, providing analysis and reporting.
-He worked on the development of the ACLU of Ohio’s strategic plan, has led meetings with legislators, crafted web and other messaging for volunteer advocates and works to provide technology support in the organization of those efforts.
-He was vital in the shepherding of the ACLU’s web design, which enhanced our site as an information and activist resource for members, supporters, the media, students, and anyone else interested.
+Jeff is the technology director of the ACLU of Ohio, and is also currently serving as our interim development director.
+In his technology role he provides support and training for staff and volunteers in the Cleveland and Columbus offices on matters of computers, software, security, and online presence.
+In his development role, Jeff coordinates the activities of the department in its relationships with donors, members, and activists, and oversees the use of our database, providing analysis and reporting.
+Jeff worked on the development of the ACLU of Ohio’s strategic plan, has led meetings with legislators, and has crafted web and other messaging for volunteer advocates.
+He was vital in the shepherding of the ACLU’s web design, which enhanced our site as an information and activist resource for members, supporters, the media, students, and everyone interested in civil liberties.

 Before joining the ACLU in 2006, Jeff operated a small furniture making and restoration business in Wooster, Ohio for 20 years.
 After closing his business in 2002, he decided to devote his career to social justice issues.
 He enrolled at the University of Akron, where he received a degree in Philosophy/Political Science/Economics in 2005.
 He also made a living as a professional drummer for many years.

 In his free time, Jeff has served on the board and as president of the Wayne Center for the Arts.
 He has also been a member of the WKSU-FM Community Advisory Council.
-Jeff enjoys being with his family, listening to music and working in a group effort to make this world a better place.
+Jeff enjoys being with his family, listening to music and working with others to make this world a better place.

 assistant policy director